iThreeKing/Articles/README.md

-News & Articles Translation by iThreeKing.
+News & Articles Translated by iThreeKing.
 ===========